oluseguncodess/learning-javascript/documentation.md

 - `.forEach()`: adds a function to every element in an array(doesn't create a new array) - gives a callback function.
 - `.filter()`: this separates a specified element in an array.
 - `indexOf()`: finds the location of the specified element, can take 2 parameters. it's very useful
+- `reverse()`: the reverse method can be used to reverse elements in an array.
+It mutates(changes) an array's order

 ## JavaScript Functions